henricasanova/meteor_deploy_on_rhel6/README.md

 --------

 So you got a brand new (virtual) machine running RHEL (Red Hat Enterprise Linux) 6.
-Let's assume your machine has a fixed IP and a one or more DNS entry (e.g., _server1.ics.hawaii.edu_).
+Let's assume your machine has a fixed IP and one or more DNS entry (e.g., _server1.ics.hawaii.edu_).

 The first thing to do is to ssh to the machine and change the root password:

 ```text
 	su              (enter the old root passwd)
 	passwd          (enter the old and new root password)